eldipa/tiburoncin/README.md

 # tiburoncin

 Small man in the middle tool to inspect the traffic between two endpoints.
-Mostly to be use for students wanting to know what data is flowing in a TCP channel.
+Mostly to be used for students wanting to know what data is flowing in a TCP channel.

 ## Usage